-TTx redundant systems are mounted on a mounting plate to facilitate installation.
-The interface module, two IBUCs, and the Tx RF switch with associated cables and waveguide are mounted on a single plate.
-Power supply units are mounted on a similar plate that is meant to be mounted close to the IBUC system.
-See Appendix G for outline drawings of the redundant mounting system.
+Tx redundant systems are mounted on a mounting plate to facilitate installation.
+The interface module, two IBUC \boldsymbol{G} s, and the Tx RF switch with associated cables and waveguide are mounted on a single plate.
+Power supply units are mounted on a similar plate that is meant to be mounted close to the IBUC \boldsymbol{G} system.
+For outline drawings of the redundant mounting system, see Appendix G.